run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 ### Step 2.2 Storage

 Run:AI is storing data on a filesystem.
 How this storage is configured differs according to the customer environment and usage:

 *  If the purpose of this installation is testing/proof-of-concept, then a local storage on one of the nodes is enough.
-*  If the purpose of this installation is production, then it is a good practice to setup the system such that if one node is down, the Run:AI software will seamlessly migrate to another node.
-For this, the storage has to reside on __shared storage__
+*  If the purpose of this installation is a production environment, then it is a good practice to setup the system such that if one node is down, the Run:AI software will seamlessly migrate to another node.
+For this, the storage has to reside on __shared storage__.

 By default, Run:AI installs on local storage.
 To verify that this is indeed the default, run: